patricio-gutierrez/my-notes/front-end/js/javascript.md

 - We can also delete properties from objects using the keyword `delete`.
 - Objects can be thought of as a **key/value storage**, like a dictionary.
 If you have tabular data, you can use an object to lookup values.
 - Sometimes it is useful to check if the property of a given object exists or not.
 We can use the `.hasOwnProperty(propname)` method of objects to determine if that object has the given property name.
+- Another way to look for an specific key in a an object is by using the keryword `in`.
 - When comparing objects you compare the reference and not the object properties, so they are never equal.
 - `const` declaration alone doesn't really protect your data from mutation.
 To ensure your data doesn't change, JavaScript provides a function `Object.freeze` to prevent data mutation.
 - _Destructuring assignment_ is special syntax introduced in ES6, for neatly assigning values taken directly from an object.